-Use our new analysis of GMAT testing year data to build candidate profiles, see what programs are receiving GMAT scores, and target your recruiting efforts.
+Use our analysis of GMAT testing year data to build candidate profiles, see what programs are receiving GMAT scores, and target your recruiting efforts.

-Our New 2014 Reports
+Our 2017 Reports

 Profile of GMAT Testing: Residence, TY2013–TY2017 summarizes five-year global GMAT testing trends by region and country of residence.